devlulcas/nano-http-client/README.md

 ```

 The client will automatically serialize the body to JSON if the `Content-Type` header is set to `application/json`.
-You can pass this header in the HttpClient constructor or in the request options.
+You can pass this header in the NanoHttpClient constructor or in the request options.

 ```ts
 const postUserResult = await client.post({